 1) Virtual sandtrays create a strong visual which can be a primary learning style for autistic children.
 Pictures can be taken of trays, trays can be saved, and children can reference them at home.
 Additionally, tray pictures can accompany social stories.

 2) Some autistic and neurodivergent children have an aversion to real sand due to sensory issues and physical limitations in grasping miniatures.
 The VSA is an effective alternative for these children.

 3) The VSA provides a portable option for sandtray work and can easily be taken into the home setting, a hospital, or a residential setting.

 4) The electronic element is engaging to many autistic children the 30 directive tray prompts provide the option to address a variety of therapy needs.

 5) The VSA can be shared and used through a telehealth process which allows the therapist and child to interact via a video-based session.

 A growing number of research studies (Goldsmith & Leblanc, 2004), including a meta-

 analysis review, have been conducted which highlight the use of various technology

-interventions for treatment of ASD.
-Technology-based interventions have proven successful in teaching new skills to children and adolescents with ASD and the VSA and AutPlay® pack provides another option for therapists in their work with children with ASD.
+interventions for therapy with autistic clients.
+Technology-based interventions have proven successful in helping autistic children and adolescents and the VSA and AutPlay® pack provides another option for therapists in their work with children.